-Our Appellate attorneys work directly with clients and trial counsel to guide them through each phase of the appellate process.
+Our appellate lawyers work directly with clients and trial counsel to guide them through each phase of the appellate process.
 We help to identify and develop potential appellate issues during the trial phase; prepare and respond to post-verdict motions; evaluate prospects for appeal, and present clients’ appellate claims through vigorous briefing and oral argument.

-The Firm provides appellate representation on behalf of parties, and amici curiae, and will assist other counsel in preparing for oral argument and presenting post-argument motions.
-The Firm also has substantial experience in filing petitions for certification both from intermediate state appellate courts and the federal courts of appeal, including many petitions for certiorari to the United States Supreme Court.
+McElroy Deutsch provides appellate representation on behalf of parties, and amici curiae, and will assist other counsel in preparing for oral argument and presenting post-argument motions.
+Our appellate lawyers also have substantial experience in filing petitions for certification both from intermediate state appellate courts and the federal courts of appeal, including many petitions for certiorari to the United States Supreme Court.

-Our Appellate capabilities are extensive, both in terms of expertise and breadth of coverage, having argued numerous appeals in:
+Our law firm's appellate capabilities are extensive, both in terms of expertise and breadth of coverage, having argued numerous appeals in:

 - New Jersey Supreme Court